brutella/hc/README.md

 ## Examples

-Take a look at thee examples in the `_cmd` directory to register services, resolve service instances and to browse for service types.
+There are examples in the `_cmd` directory to register services, resolve service instances and to browse for service types.

 ## TODO